-Here’s how I use Skyscanner: I enter my destinations – you can also type “Everywhere” to find a bigger picture of your options – and then I enter my dates – you can also choose a whole month to know when’s the best time to fly – and hit the search button.
-I then see if the price difference is significant between a flight with a layover or a direct flight, which is clearly written on the left.
+Here’s how I use Google Flights: I enter my destinations – you can also leave the field empty to get a bigger picture of your options – and then I enter my dates – you can also choose a whole month to know when’s the best time to fly – and hit the search button.
+I then see if the price difference is significant between a flight with a layover or a direct flight.
+If I don’t have a set destination, I’ll also compare the cost of direct flights from one point to the other which can save me big bucks!
 Once I have found what I’m looking for, I click the “Select” button.
-At the “Book your ticket” section, I look for the green “Airline” box indicating that this is the official website of the airline.
-I then click on “Select” to get to the airline’s website.
+At the “Book your ticket” section, I look for the official website of the selected airline.

 The idea, here, is to take full advantage of Booking.com’s great system.
 It works with most other similar websites, but Booking.com’s my favourite.

-First of all, you need to choose the ideal location of your hotel.
-Every city is different.
+First of all, you need to choose the ideal location of your hotel – neighborhood, atmosphere, safety, proximity to sights, etc. Every city is different.
 But it’s important!

 Enter your destination and dates.
 Hit search.
 Then, use the filters.
 First, go hit the “Wonderful 9+” checkmark.
 Second, select your budget.
 Third, on the top-right, hit “Map View”.
 There, you’ll have your selection.
 Then, put your mouse on top of the hotel that could interest you to get a glimpse.
 Click on in it you like it.
 Then hold down CTRL (or COMMAND on a Mac) and click on the link of the page of the first hotel to open it in a new tab.
 Do the same for all of the hotels that would interest you.
 Take a good look at the pictures of each.
 Notice if there’s a free breakfast or not.
 Proceed by elimination until you’ve reached the ideal hotel, and book it!